 Expiration Date: December 31, 2021

 It is the policy of ProCE, Inc. to ensure balance, independence, objectivity and scientific rigor in all of its continuing education activities.
 Faculty must disclose to participants any significant financial interest or affiliation with companies that manufacture or market products discussed during their presentation.
-Dr. Aitken has received honorarium as an advisory board member for Merck, and a research grant as investigator for Melinta.
-Dr. McCreary has received honorarium as an advisory board member for Summit, Entasis, Merck, AbbVie, and Shionogi.
-Dr. Jones has received honorarium as a speaker for Allergan, Tetraphase and Paratek and grant funding as an investigator for Merck.
+Dr. Badowski has no relevant commercial or financial relationships to disclose.
+Dr. Murray has received honorarium as a speaker for Merck and as an advisory board member for Theratechnologies.
+Dr. Schafer has received a consulting fee as an advisory board member from Merck and ViiV, and a research grant as investigator for Merck and Gilead.

 This activity is supported by an educational grant from Merck.